Letter from the Director

 From the GHT's start, we created a longitudinal experience at one overseas project site where we could make a difference in the health of an entire community and partner with that community over many years.
 Short overseas medical trips often benefit the traveler more than the target population.
 We wanted to shift that balance.
 Although family medicine residents do not have the luxury of spending months at a time in a developing country (and still complete a family medicine residency), we have achieved the next best thing.
 Our longitudinal projects involve a series of residents who learn from the work done before.
 Using this method has allowed our group to achieve great success in the Honduran target community while educating residents on how to make sustainable improvements in developing countries.
 Everyone wins.

 When not in Honduras, Family Medicine Department residents and faculty get a taste of global health by caring for refugees.
-Rochester has an active refugee resettlement program which resettles up to 700 refugees a year.
+Rochester has an active refugee resettlement program which resettles up to 700 refugees a year (before the 2016 election).
 Both Brown Square and Highland Family Medicine have large numbers of refugee patients from over 20 different countries.
 It's very rewarding to ease the suffering of so many who haven't been used to receiving health care.
 Improving the health of refugees helps them start a productive life in a new home while protecting the U.S. population from unusual infectious diseases.

 The Family Medicine Department is excited by these dual initiatives and hopes you will consider becoming part of our team.